Understanding and Healing Ulcers: Natural Support for Digestive Health and Recovery

 Cause 30-40% of peptic ulcers

-Directly damage the stomach lining
+Directly damage stomach lining

 Reduce protective mucus and bicarbonate production

-Impair blood flow to the stomach lining
+Impair blood flow to stomach lining

-Excessive alcohol consumption (damages stomach lining)
+Excessive alcohol (damages stomach lining)

-Smoking (impairs healing, increases acid production, reduces protective mechanisms)
+Smoking (impairs healing, increases acid)

 Severe physiological stress (major surgery, severe illness, burns)

-Zollinger-Ellison syndrome (rare condition causing excessive acid production)
+Zollinger-Ellison syndrome (rare, excessive acid production)

-Some infections (CMV, herpes)
+Certain infections (CMV, herpes)

-Crohn's disease (inflammatory bowel disease)
+Crohn's disease

-Stress alone (though it can worsen symptoms)
+Stress alone (though can worsen symptoms)

 Spicy foods (don't cause ulcers but may irritate existing ones)

-Having a "Type A" personality
+"Type A" personality

 Recognizing Ulcer Symptoms